AHWALab/EF5Docs/source/calibrating.rst

-..
-WARNING:: Common EF5 warning message in this step.
+.. admonition:: Common EF5 warning message in this step.

    When you run the calibration, you may see the following warning message:
    "WARNING: Failed to load preload file outputs/califorcings.bin".